Sempervivum arachnoideum subsp. bryoides (C.B.Lehm. & Schnittsp.) H.Jacobsen

-Sempervivum arachnoideum var. bryoides is a mat-forming, evergreen, perennial up to 5 inches (12.5 cm) tall, comprising very small rosettes up to 0.4 inch (1 cm) in diameter, of oval, fleshy green leaves tipped with red and covered in a web of white hairs.
+Sempervivum arachnoideum var. bryoides is a mat-forming, evergreen, perennial up to 5 inches (12.5 cm) tall, comprising very small rosettes of fleshy green leaves tipped with red and covered in a web of white hairs.
 The rosettes grow up to 0.4 inches (1 cm) in diameter.
 Mature rosettes form a stem with a terminal cluster of pink flowers in the summer.

 USDA hardiness zones 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 Relatively easy to grow in a container or in the rock garden, scree bed, wall crevice, trough or alpine house.
 They are ideal in so many ways, as they quickly start to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
 After the plant blooms and sets seed, it will die, but there will be many offsets to take its place.